geek-cookbook/geek-cookbook/manuscript/recipes/paperless-ng.md

 ### Setup Docker Swarm

-Create a docker swarm config file in docker-compose syntax (v3), something like this:
+Create a docker swarm config file in docker-compose syntax (v3), something like the following example:

 --8<-- "premix-cta.md"